Getting Into Consulting With a Low GPA (2026)

 9. Should You Leave Your GPA Off Your Resume?

 This means you need to perform significantly better than the average candidate in your case interviews.
-You cannot afford to be "good enough."
+You cannot afford to be good enough.
 You need to be among the best candidates the interviewer sees that day.

 Does GPA Still Matter Once You Get an Interview?